Supply Chain Disruption Continues Due to the Pandemic

 Featuring:

-The supply chain relies on effective forecasting, inventory control and logistics of supply and demand.
+Per the professor, the supply chain relies on effective forecasting, inventory control and logistics of supply and demand.
 At the start of the pandemic, the supply and demand scale became off-balance due to panic purchasing.
+Today, one reason it's much worse is that the supply went down.

-“You can try and push supply back up, which is what President Biden is doing with having ports operating 24/7.
-Costco or Target can make as many phone calls as they want to Hasbro asking for Barbies, and if they don’t have them, they can’t just wave a wand and get them,” says Iacocca.
+"You can try and push supply back up, which is what President Biden is doing with having ports operating 24/7.
+[But] Costco or Target can make as many phone calls as they want to Hasbro asking for Barbies, and if they don't have them, they can't just wave a wand and get them," says Dr. Iacocca.

 Connect with: